 Comparing Fish Oil Claims to Clinical Results

 In 2003, a long-term, follow-up study of 3,000 Welsh men was published that should have at least begun to put the brakes on fish oil enthusiasm.
 These were men who already had heart disease, some of whom were advised to either eat more fish or take fish oil supplements.

-In this study, the men who consumed more fish were actually more likely to die than those who didn’t change their diets, and the group that took fish oil supplements fared even worse.
+In this study, the men who consumed more fish were more likely to die than those who didn’t change their diets, and the group that took fish oil supplements fared even worse.

 More studies like that one followed over the next decade.
 In 2012, a large meta-analysis of 14 high-quality clinical trials involving a total of over 20,000 patients concluded that purified fish oil supplements did not help people with heart disease.

 Another analysis showed that 22 of the 24 clinical trials looking at fish oil for heart disease published from 2005 to 2012 showed no benefit.